Unarm Harry Potter and you get a great wizard. But arm him with his holly wand, and you have the G.O.A.T!

 Similarly, no matter how much of a design wizard you are, your potential is being largely compromised, if you aren’t on the right tools.

-It’s 2018, and graphic designing tools have matured, alongside your audience’s tastes.
+It’s 2019, and graphic designing tools have evolved, alongside your audience’s tastes.
 But what hasn’t changed through the years is the number of responses to any design piece.
-The count still stands at three – no, yes, and WOW!
+The count still stands at three — no, yes, and WOW!

 It’s fairly easy to get the first two responses (well, easier to get the first one, but we’re not going there) — but to get people to drool over your design work, you need to have a steady hand on the right tools.
 And while there is no best software out there, you still need to know what fits your needs.

-You should arm yourself with tools that not only get the right things done but also speed up your workflow.
+You should arm yourself with tools help you get the right things done while speeding up your workflow.
+Wondering where to begin?

 In this article, we’ll be talking about various tools, divided into the following categories:

 - 3D designing